 Gravity can accommodate up to 16 guests per trip time.

 Have children under the age 12?
 Check out Kids Camp.

-Our aerial guides are trained extensively on the courses on which they work in everything from normal operations to rescue.
-They're also pretty funny.
+Our aerial guides are trained extensively on the courses.
+They work both in normal operations and in rescue.

 Closed-toed secure footwear is required.
-Dress for the weather, as we go rain or shine: In spring and fall, bring wool or polypropylene jackets and a windbreaker.
+Dress for the weather: in spring and fall, bring wool or polypropylene jackets and a windbreaker.
 For cold and wet weather, bring a jacket or polypropylene, pile fleece and a windbreaker.
 Avoid loose clothing and store loose items at our facility before your trip.
-Sunglasses, sunscreen and a camel-back water pack are recommended.
-We supply gloves for braking.
+Sunglasses, sunscreen, and a water pack are recommended.

-Gravity Zip Lines trips meet at our Mill Creek Campus.
+Gravity Ziplines meets at our Mill Creek Campus.

-It is wise to consult your family physician to determine whether you are physically capable to handle an increase in activity, adrenaline and short walk up the hill.
-The weight of a participant affects the speed at which you travel on the zip lines.
-For your safety and ours, participants need to weigh a minimum of 100 lbs. and a maximum of 260 lbs.
+Minimum age is 12.
+It’s a good idea to consult your family physician to determine whether you are physically capable of handling an increase in activity, adrenaline and short walks up hills.
+Participants must weigh between 100 – 260 lbs.
 You will be weighed on a go-no go scale.

-Gravity New River Gorge Zip Lines run rain or shine.
+Gravity Ziplines run rain or shine.
 We temporarily close the course during lightning storms or high winds.
 If we know in advance that we will be closed, we will try to contact you.
-If your Gravity New River Gorge Zip Lines trip is canceled, we will offer you the option to participate in another activity, rebook for a different day or time or issue a rain check.
+If your Gravity Ziplines trip is canceled, we will offer you the option to participate in another activity, rebook for a different day or time, or issue a rain check.